Internship

 • Internships: Emphasize skill development and hands-on learning related to the candidate's career interests.

-• Part-Time Jobs: May provide general workplace skills, but not always directly related to the candidate's desired career path.
+• Part-Time Jobs: These may provide general workplace skills, but not always directly related to the candidate's desired career path.

 • Apprenticeships: Target specific vocational skills and technical competencies in a particular trade or industry.